 - (I) Fencing which is used to delineate private space is to be used in a way which enhances safety by maximising opportunities for casual surveillance between the dwellings and the street frontage. - (m) Materials should minimise opportunities for vandalism. - (n) Flat or porous finishes should be avoided in areas where graffiti is likely to be a problem.
-Use non porous material such as glazed ceramics or treated masonry products. - Where large blank walls are unavoidable, consider the use of a "green screen" i.e. planting vegetation in front of the wall or using vegetation to cover the wall itself.
-Alternatively use vandal resistant paint or artwork to reduce opportunities for graffiti or articulate or modulate the wall. - (p) Ensure individual dwellings are equipped with security devices.
+Use non-porous material such as glazed ceramics or treated masonry products. - (o) Where large blank walls are unavoidable, consider the use of a "green screen" i.e. planting vegetation in front of the wall or using vegetation to cover the wall itself.
+Alternatively use vandal resistant paint or artwork to reduce opportunities for graffiti or articulate or modulate the wall. - (p) Ensure individual dwellings are equipped with security devices. - (q) Where public spaces of larger developments could result in the gathering of groups of people, the development may be required to provide CCTV facilities to monitor those areas.